yellowdog/python-examples/README.md

 Variable substitutions can be used within any property value in TOML configuration files or Worker Pool JSON files.
 See the description [above](#variable-substitutions) for more details on variable substitutions.
 This is a powerful feature that allows Worker Pools to be parameterised by supplying values on the command line, via environment variables, or via the TOML file.

-An important distinction when using variable substitutions within Worker Pool (or Compute Requirement) JSON (or JSonnet) documents is that each variable directive **must be preceded by a `__` (double underscore)** to disambiguate it from variable substitutions that are to be passed directly to the API.
+An important distinction when using variable substitutions within Worker Pool (or Compute Requirement) JSON (or Jsonnet) documents is that each variable directive **must be preceded by a `__` (double underscore)** to disambiguate it from variable substitutions that are to be passed directly to the API.
 For example, use: `__{{username}}` to apply a substitution for the `username` default substitution.

 ## Dry-Running Worker Pool Provisioning